How do I...?

-Planning an event in a park or green space requires the booking of venue and completion of a hirer check list.
+Planning an event in a park or green space requires the booking of venue and completion of various forms.
 If your event is relatively simple and no alcohol or music is involved you will need to complete an Event Application Form.
 If your event is more involved you will need to obtain a Temporary Event Licence.
 In both cases you will need to complete a Risk Assessment for your event, obtain any necessary certificates and agree to the Terms & Conditions for organisers.
 Once completed you will need to register all these documents with idverde via email.
+For ease of process this can now be all completed online via idverde's interactive application.
 For further guidance and notes on organising an event click here.

 Find funding for a project

 There are many different ways to fund a project - a lot depends on what type of funding you are seeking, you could use sponsorship or grants.
 To find out more - click here.

 Good Public Relations (PR) is just as essential for charities, voluntary and community groups as it is for commercial businesses.
 Get it right and your fundraising event will be a roaring success, your campaigns will attract committed supporters and you will secure a distinctive profile within your sector.
 Here is a guide to contacting the press.

 For a quick fix, report the problem to the Ranger Service on or even better, organise your own clear up.
 Speak to your Parks Partnership Officer for more information.
 If you're looking for something more long-term, you can get involved by going online and joining a local litter group.
 You could also join the Litter Action community which is an online resource that supports people who take local action on litter - helping individuals and local groups organise clean-up drives and awareness raising activities in their local area.
 Alternatively join the Keep Britain Tidy campaign, who are working together for cleaner, greener places.

 Doing your bit for the environment couldn't be easier.
 Did you know you could compost much of your kitchen and garden waste?
 To find out how click here.

 Download templates and example forms here